 How can grief counseling help you heal?

-Grief is unique to each individual; it is a process that can take weeks to years.
+Grief is unique to each individual.
+It is a process that can take weeks to years.

-So don’t hesitate to start your journey to find peace and joy again by reaching out and sharing your story within the context of a mutually respectful, growth-fostering counseling relationship.
+Don’t hesitate to start your journey to find peace and joy again by reaching out and sharing your story within the context of a mutually respectful, growth-fostering counseling relationship.

 “Grief is two parts.
 The first is the loss.
 The second is the remaking of life.”